Changes to Character Test - New Bill

 Strengthening the Character Test – the Proposed Changes Mean It’s Harder to Pass

-In October 2018, a new Bill was introduced to strengthen the character test; increasing the risk of visa refusal or cancellation under this new provision.
+In October 2018, a new Bill was introduced to strengthen the character test; increasing the risk of visa refusal or visa cancellation under this new provision.

-The Migration Amendment (Strengthening the Character Test) Bill 2018 will introduce a list of ‘designated offences’ into the section 501 of the Migration Act 1958 that provides for clearer and more grounds for visa refusal or cancellation for persons with criminal offence.
+The Migration Amendment (Strengthening the Character Test) Bill 2018 will introduce a list of ‘designated offences’ into the section 501 of the Migration Act 1958 that provides for clearer and more grounds for visa refusal or visa cancellation for persons with criminal offence.

 In summary, section 501 is being strengthened to include any visa holder who is or becomes the subject of an apprehended violence order (AVO), convicted of a criminal offence such as violence against a person, weapons or non-consensual sexual acts.

-A conviction is enough grounds to consider cancellation as long as the offence carries a maximum sentence of two or more years imprisonment.
+A conviction is enough grounds to consider visa cancellation as long as the offence carries a maximum sentence of two or more years imprisonment.

-The Bill complements the existing provisions in the character test, including the mandatory cancellation powers which provide that a person’s visa must be cancelled if they have been sentenced to 12 months or more in prison.
+The Bill complements the existing provisions in the character test, including the mandatory visa cancellation powers which provide that a person’s visa must be cancelled if they have been sentenced to 12 months or more in prison.

-The below list of designated offences will be inserted into section 501 of the Migration Act 1958, making it very clear that anyone convicted of these offences, whether in Australia or overseas, will have greater risk of visa refusal or cancellation.
+The below list of designated offences will be inserted into section 501 of the Migration Act 1958, making it very clear that anyone convicted of these offences, whether in Australia or overseas, will have greater risk of visa refusal or visa cancellation.

 violence against a person, including (without limitation) murder, manslaughter, kidnapping, assault, aggravated burglary and the threat of violence; or